 Navratri and the Worship of the Feminine

-Sadhguru discusses the significance of the nine days of Navratri which celebrate three dimensions of the feminine.
+Sadhguru explains the significance of Navratri and the three dimensions of the feminine – Durga, Lakshmi and Saraswati.

 India, however, is one culture in which the worship of the feminine has endured.
 This is also a culture that gave us the freedom to create our own goddesses according to our needs.
 The science of consecration enabled each village to make its own temple according to its specific local requirements.
 In every village in southern India, you can find an Amman or goddess temple even today.

 The Tragedy of Vanishing Feminine

 The masculine has become important in society today simply because we have made the survival process paramount in our lives.
 Economics has become the driving force, not aesthetics, or dance, or music, or love, or divinity, or meditation.
 When economics rules, when the subtler and finer aspects of life are ignored, the masculine will naturally dominate.
 The subjugation of the feminine in such a world is inevitable.
 An even greater tragedy is that many women feel they must become like men, because they understand that masculinity spells power.
 If the feminine is lost, everything that is beautiful, gentle, non-competitive and nurturing in life will vanish.
 The fire of life will be lost forever.
 This is a terrible loss, not easy to reclaim.

 An unfortunate consequence of modern education is that we want to destroy anything that does not appeal to our sense of logic or reason.
 Because we have become so male-dominated, goddess worship is conducted in a largely clandestine way even in this country.
 In most Devi temples, the core worship is conducted by just a small group of people.
 But because it is too deep-rooted, it cannot be entirely erased.